ivansurif/azure-terraform-data-pipeline/README.md

 After creating the Storage Container, copy either of its **Access Keys** from the Azure UI.
 Store its value in a **GitHub Repository Secret** named `ARM_ACCESS_KEY`

-An **App Registration** with admin rights needs to be created in Azure Active Directory.
-Copy and set it's ID in GitHub Secret
+An **App Registration** needs to be created in Azure Active Directory.
+Copy and set it's ID in GitHub Secret `ARM_CLIENT_ID`.
- `ARM_CLIENT_ID`.
 Create a Secret and set its value in GitHub Secret `ARM_CLIENT_SECRET`.

 Redirect URI (optional)??

+Back to the Storage Container's **Access Control (IAM)**, grant:
+- Owner
+- Contributor
+- Reader

+access to the App Registration

+From Active Directory, Roles and administrators, add the application to the role `Application administrator`.

 That's all.
 Terraform takes it from there, including the creation of the Storage Container within that Storage Account where the Terraform state file will be stored. **No manual changes should be made in Azure UI after this point